JoseSunoj/Diss22-Store/README.md

 # Diss22-Store
 Gateway For Cloud-native Microservices e-commerce application.

-The microservices are independently developed and versioned in their respective Git repositories and can be accessed from below links.
+The microservices are independently developed and versioned in their respective Git repositories and can be accessed from the links below.

 * [product](https://github.com/JoseSunoj/Diss22-Product)
 * [invoice](https://github.com/JoseSunoj/Diss22-Invoice)
 * [notification](https://github.com/JoseSunoj/Diss22-Notification)

 The application is deployed to a GKE cluster using a pull-based GitOps approach with the help of Terraform Cloud and Argo CD.
-The GitOps repo with Terraform and YAML configuration can be accesed from the following link.
+The GitOps repo with Terraform and YAML configuration can be accessed from the following link.

 * [GitOps Repo](https://github.com/JoseSunoj/Diss22-IaC)